codio-content/Linux-Users_and_Permissions/.guides/content/Numerical-mode-assignment-3446.md

 ### Changing permissions to subdirectories

-Let's change the mode of the `~/workspace/content` directory and its subdirectories to be `755`:
+If we wanted to change the mode of the `~/workspace/content` directory (if it existed) and its subdirectories to be `755`:

 ```
 # Add the -R ecursive option